DaBible-Foundation/DaBible-MainHub/README.md

 If you have suggestions about how we can improve our products, please suggest them by [Creating an Issue](https://github.com/sanmiayotunde/DaBible-Foundation/issues)

-# How we work at DaBible Foundatin
+# How we work at DaBible Foundation

 ## 1. Start with an issue
 Here, everything starts with creating an issue to suggest a new idea or track a bug.
 Then we organize and assign the tasks to a team member.
 And don’t spare any attachments—issues support most image and file types.